-It is your responsibility to inform your Employer Group and us of all changes that affect Member eligibility.
-These changes include: address changes; marriage of a Dependent; and death of a Member.
+It is your responsibility to inform us of all changes that affect Member eligibility.
+These changes include: address changes; marriage of a Dependent; death of a Member and loss of Dependent eligibility as described above.
+If you purchased coverage through the Massachusetts' Health Insurance Marketplace, please see section VII.I.
+MARKETPLACE MEMBERSHIP below for information applicable to your plan.